 produces the sum of x and y if flag is less than 0; otherwise, it produces their difference.

-Applies a function to zero or more arguments, and yields the result.
+Applies a function to zero or more arguments, and yields the value of the expression in the body of the function.
 All functions return either an integer value or a boolean value; Klein has no notion of a "void" function.

 f( x+y, 1 )computes the sum of x and y, passes that value and a 1 to the function f, and produces the value returned by applying the function to its arguments.